CoFH/cofh.github.io/docs/sickles/index.md

 Usage
 -----

-When a plant-like block is broken with a sickle, any plant-like blocks surrounding it in a 7x7x1 area will be broken as well.
+When a plant-like block is broken with a sickle, up to 49 plant-like blocks in a 7x7 area around it are broken as well.
 This also works on [cobwebs](https://minecraft.gamepedia.com/Cobweb).
 Sickles use 1 durability for every individual block broken.